esitarski/CrossMgr/CallupSeedingMgr/helptxt/Tutorial.md

 Now, make sure you also have a __Points__ or __Position__ column to indicate the rank of the rider within that ability.
 If no __Points__ or __Position__ column is present, __CallupSeedingMgr__ will use the row number as the position.

-__CallupSeedingMgr__ will then group the riders by __Ability__, then by __Points__ (or __Position__) within each ability.
+__CallupSeedingMgr__ will then group the riders by __Ability__, then by __Points__ (or __Position__) within each ability to form an overall ranking.

-This feature is very useful to rank riders competing in an age-based category from ability-based results.

-Of course, ability criteria can be combined with any other sheets and ranking criteria.
+Of course, Ability criteria sheets can be combined with other sheets in the overall ordering.

 In the tutorial, take a look at the __Western Series__ sheet where there are rider rankings by Ability and Points.

 # Cycling by Criteria

-Sometimes you need to combine the results from independent championships or series, and the only way is to cycle them.
+Sometimes you need to combine the results from independent championships or series by cycling entries between them.

-For example, in the tutorial, we want to cycle between the Western Series and the Eastern Series results.
+For example, in the tutorial, we want to cycle between the Western Series and the Eastern Series.

-We must tell __CallupSeedingMgr__ about the cycling by setting __Cycle Criteria__.
+Tell __CallupSeedingMgr__ about the cycling by setting __Cycle Criteria__.

-In the tutorial, set __Cycle Criteria__ to __Last 2__ to tell it that we want to cycle callups between the criteria in the last 2 sheets.
+In the tutorial, set __Cycle Criteria__ to __Last 2__ to tell it that we want to cycle callups between the last two criteria.

-Scroll down and take a look.
-Now those riders are cycled, while the riders with no criteria are randomized after, just as we want.
+Now, scroll down and take a look.
+The riders alternate between the criteria, "leftover" riders are in the same sequence, and riders with no criteria are randomized.
+Just as we want.

-In general, if __CallupSeedingMgr__ has more then 2 sets to cycle through, it will cycle the remaining elements as sets become empty.
+If __CallupSeedingMgr__ has more then 2 critera to cycle through, it will cycle the remaining elements as sets become empty.

-The cycling starts with the first sheet (Western Series in this example).
+The cycling starts with the first sheet in the Excel workbook (Western Series in this example).

-__Cycle Criteria__ can cycle up to the last 4 sheets in your Excel.
+__Cycle Criteria__ can cycle up to the last 4 criteria.

 # Conclusion

 This tutorial shows how to do callups and seeding with many criteria, including converting ability-based rankings to age-based, and cycling through multiple criteria.
 Hopefully you will never encounter a situation this complicated.

 In practice, collect and organize your criteria sheets ahead of time.
-Then, when you get the final registration list (could be the day of the competition), you can generate the callups or seeding instantly.
+Then, when you get the final registration list (could be the day of the competition), generate the callups or seeding instantly.